 5-speech

-5. Location of Presidential Election Acceptance Speech
+5. Site of Presidential Election Acceptance Speech

 Hyannis Armory